Western US Road Trip: A California to Montana Itinerary

 On our way to Torrey, we stopped at Hidden Falls, a super quick 0.3-mile (0-5 km) out-and-back hike just outside Salt Lake City.

-When we arrived in Torrey, we headed straight to Capitol Reef National Park, where we did the following:
+When we arrived in Torrey, we headed straight to Capitol Reef National Park, one of the five national parks in Utah, where we did the following:

 • A quick stop at the visitor center to grab the Ranger Program booklets